galaxy3-net/sleuthkit-autopsy/README.md

   Note:  Autopsy & Sleuthkit files are written to /vagrant on Vagrant machines in order to conserve
          machine drive space.
 If not a Vagrant machine, the files are in /root.

+         The case files can be found in /root/corpus or /vagrant/autopsy/corpus.